yeografik/specification-generation-tools-analysis/README.md

 Before anything
-    execute config script with source as:
+    * execute config script with source as:

         source scripts/config.sh

-    all scripts are meant to be called from root, the same goes for make commands
+    * all scripts are meant to be called from project root, the same goes for make commands
+    * daikon and OASIs needs to be installed in the directory outside project root, so they can be reached with ../ from project root

 Running a single subject: